Federal Reserve Bank of San Francisco

-The Federal Reserve Bank of San Francisco (informally referred to as the San Francisco Fed) is the federal bank for the twelfth district in the United States.
-The twelfth district is made up of nine western states—Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Utah, and Washington—plus the Northern Mariana Islands, American Samoa, and Guam.
+The Federal Reserve Bank of San Francisco (informally referred to as the San Francisco Fed) is one of the twelve Federal Reserve Banks of the United States.
+It is responsible for the Twelfth District of the Federal Reserve System, which encompasses nine western states—Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Utah, and Washington—plus the Northern Mariana Islands, American Samoa, and Guam.
 The San Francisco Fed has branch offices in Los Angeles, Portland, Salt Lake City, and Seattle.
 It also has a cash processing center in Phoenix.

 The twelfth district is the nation's largest by area and population, covering 1.3 e6sqmi, or 36% of the nation's area, and 60 million people.
 The Federal Reserve Bank of San Francisco is the second-largest by assets held, after New York.
 In 2004 the San Francisco Fed processed 20.8 billion currency notes and 1.5 billion commercial checks.

-The Federal Reserve Bank in San Francisco has one of the largest collections of US paper money in the United States, which is displayed in the American Currency Exhibit.
+The San Francisco Fed's online American Currency Exhibit includes examples ranging from a 1776 Continental one-third-dollar note to a 1914 $10,000 Federal Reserve note.

-Mary C. Daly serves as the President and CEO as of October 1, 2018.
+Mary C. Daly serves as the president and CEO as of October 1, 2018.
 Notable former Presidents include John C. Williams (2011–2018), who now holds the same role at the Federal Reserve Bank of New York and is Vice Chairman of the Federal Open Market Committee, as well as Janet Yellen (2004–2010), who held the role of Chair of the Board of Governors from 2014 to 2018.